anmol-sinha-coder/Deep-Learning_AI-Algorithms/Hand_Skeleton/README.md

-Here we a precreated Caffe (a DL python library) model weights file is used here.
+## Here we a precreated Caffe (a DL python library) model weights file is used here.
 It is a pretrained model.
 I just got the code and made small changes to code to make it run!
+The weights_file must be downloaded from given url:- [](http://posefs1.perception.cs.cmu.edu/OpenPose/models/hand/pose_iter_102000.caffemodel)